-4. Frequency Band Analysis By Application In this band, the Federal agencies are end users of TerreStar geostationary and ICO and its subsidiary DBSD commercial non-geostationary MSS systems.
+4. Frequency Band Analysis By Application In this band, the Federal agencies are end users of TerreStar geostationary and New DBSD commercial non-geostationary MSS systems.
 These systems provide continuously available voice and data communication capabilities to Federal users anywhere in the United States or around the world.
-Federal law enforcement agencies, Federal emergency management teams, the Department of Defense, and the Department of Homeland Security use mobile earth stations operating in this band.
+Mobile earth stations operating in this band are used by Federal law enforcement agencies, Federal emergency management teams, the Department of Defense and the Department of Homeland Security.
 Mobile earth stations provide flexible and easily deployable communication systems during emergency support efforts.
-Federal agencies operate, on a non-interference basis, a limited number of equipment associated with development, testing, and evaluation programs.
-5. Planned Use The use of this band by the Federal agencies in conjunction with commercial mobile satellite service is expected to continue indefinitely.
-Non-interference basis is a condition of use relative to other specific uses that affords no protection from harmful interference from the other specified users, and prohibits causing harmful interference to the other specified users.
-Chapter 6 of the NTIA Manual. \
+Federal agencies operate, on a non-interference basis, a limited number of equipment associated with development, testing and evaluation programs.
+5. Planned Use It is not anticipated that there will be additional Federal assignments in this band.
+The Federal Government use is expected to remain the same in this band. &lt;sup>1 Non-interference basis is a condition of use relative to other specific uses that affords no protection from harmful interference from the other specified users, and prohibits causing harmful interference to the other specified users.
+Chapter 6 of the NTIA Manual.